xregistry/spec/core/spec.md

     used at the Resource level or Version level, but not both at the same time.
   - Type: String
   - OPTIONAL
+  - MUST only be used when defining top-level Resource attributes.
+Usage at any other level in the model MUST generate an error.
   - If present, MUST be: `resource`, `version` or `both` - case sensitive.
   - When not present, the default value is `version`.